Indians are mentally immune to coronavirus: Chinese expert

 New Delhi, Apr 24: A top Chinese infectious disease expert has said that Indians are mentally immune to coronavirus.

-Zhang Wenhong told Chinese students in India during an online video interaction arrang3d by the Chinese embassy that he once saw on news a religious gathering in India where people were not wearing masks.
+Zhang Wenhong told Chinese students in India during an online video interaction arranged by the Chinese embassy that he once saw on news a religious gathering in India where people were not wearing masks.
 It is not like Indians are physically immune to COVID-19.
 They are mentally immune, he said.

 Pak's health institute receives offer from Chinese firm to collaborate for COVID-19 vaccine